 Any significant incident at a site could result in the service to Bodycote’s customers from the affected site being disrupted.

-- As demonstrated with the fire at Huntington Park, disruption was substantially mitigated by Bodycote's global network of 189 facilities.
+- Bodycote has a global network of 187 facilities.
 These facilities create a framework to provide back-up capability for affected facilities.

 - Independent insurer inspections to assess hazard and business interruption risks.